robbykim/movie-challenge/README.md

 - Email that bundle to the person who sent you this coding challenge or host it on dropbox and email the link to download it.

+## TODOS:

+[] - Implement Edit and Delete button functionality for Frontend [] - Add bootstrap styles
+[] - redirect on successful post/put
+[] - update state on frontend with added data to show movie list